rajkunwar4/trello-v0/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Breaking down the board into smaller bits

+ the goal of the board is to manage your todos, and make your task management super easy and fluent 1)we have multiple  statuses for the todo like: Todo, In-Progress, Under Review and Finished 2)on top of this we can allocate tags to each task like urgent, medium and low 3)We can drag and drop the task across these various column containers of Statuses (Todo, In-Progress, Under Review and Finished)
+4)We can edit them

+structure of a typical new task created:
+{
+    title: string,
+    priority: string,
+    deadline: Date
+    description: string
+    time created: curr time - time of creation
+}